Advice for teams

 Successful teams rely on strong, positive relationships and it can be more difficult to build or maintain these when working remotely.

 Below are some ideas to create opportunities for conversations that you would typically have in the staff room or when passing in the corridor, such as:

 - Identifying a buddy that you’re going to work or take breaks with for the day (eg having a “virtual coffee” and chatting over the phone).

-- Agree a virtual place where you can talk socially, such as a dedicated Slack channel or a Hangouts Meet call.
+- Agree a virtual place where you can talk socially, such as a dedicated Slack channel, a Zoom meeting or Google Meet call.